AvAkanksh/My-Python-Codes/Fastest Video Downloader using python script/Readme.md

 import requests
 from urllib.request import urlretrieve

-url = 'http://www.something.com/folder/video.mp4'  # this is just a sample url urlretrieve(url,'abc.mp4')
+url = 'http://www.something.com/folder/video.mp4'  # this is just a sample url, Please use a valid url urlretrieve(url,'abc.mp4')
 ```
 - Even by this approach the download rate is very slow